-The Nominating Committee is a standing committee of UUMAN Board.
+The Leadership Development is a standing committee of UUMAN Board.
 It consists of at least three members (one Board trustee and two or more full members) appointed by the Board on or before August 30th of each calendar year.
-It prepares slates for election to fill open Board Trustee slots and Committee on Ministry positions that will be voted on by the congregation, and a slate of chairs and vice-chairs of committees of the congregation for approval by the Board.
+It prepares slates for election to fill open Board Trustee slots and Committee on Shared Ministry positions that will be voted on by the congregation, and a slate of chairs and vice-chairs of committees of the congregation for approval by the Board.
 See UUMAN Bylaws for more details.

 Operations – Susan Wilson

 The Operations group is responsible for the care and maintenance of the buildings and grounds.
 It is a collaborative effort with many people in the congregation stepping in to help when there are specific projects that need to be done.
 Specific responsibilities include Outdoor Operations – Mike Liebergesell, who handles small jobs around the buildings and maintenance of the grounds, and provides helpful advice and Repairs – Don Groce, who handles small jobs around the buildings, sometimes meets with inspectors and professional contractors, and provides helpful advice.